-Word-of-mouth referral is a potent form of advertising for any refractive surgery practice.
+Word-of-mouth referral is a potent form of advertising for any cosmetic surgery practice.
 A happy patient who talks to other potential patients is a great source of marketing.
 However, today many prospective patients use the Internet as a way to confirm or support a word-of-mouth referral, particularly when more than one doctor or practice is recommended.
 If two different friends recommend two different doctors, the Internet is the tool the prospective patient uses to learn more about each practice and make a decision.
-If one friend recommends a doctor, and then the prospective patient hears a radio advertisement or reads a newspaper advertisement about another doctor, the Internet is where the decision is mode.
+If one friend recommends a doctor, and then the prospective patient hears a radio advertisement or, reads a newspaper advertisement about another doctor, the Internet is the resource that serves as the basis for final decisions on surgeon selection.

 Pew Research recently found that more than 80% of the consumers who look for health care information online start their search on a search engine.
-The major search engines are Google, with 70% of the search market, Yahoo with 18% and MSN (BING) with 8%.
-One reason Google has such an "iron grip" on the search market is that other important search engines offer Google results, including AOL, Netscape Search and a number of others.
+The major search engines are Google, with 62% of the search market, Yahoo with 23% and MSN with 10%.
+One reason Google has such an "iron grip" on the search market is that other important search engines offer Google results, including AOL, Netscape Search, and a number of others.

-To be effective, your practice Internet strategy needs to include a way to boost the visibility of your practice website on the major search engines for the refractive surgery terms most often used by potential patients.
+To be effective, your practice Internet strategy needs to include a way to boost the visibility of your practice website on the major search engines for the plastic surgery terms most often used by potential patients.

-How Do
+How Do Consumers

-Consumers Search?
+Search

-To develop an effective Internet visibility strategy, you first must understand how consumers search online for refractive surgery-related information.
+To develop an effective Internet visibility strategy, you first must understand how consumers search online for cosmetic surgery-related information.
 Consumers find websites by searching using specific keywords on the major search engines.
 When "listings" appear on a keyword search results page, consumers select one or more websites to investigate the topic related to the search term.
-For your Internet strategy to be successful, your practice website must be listed in highly prominent positions on the search results pages of Google, Yahoo and MSN.
+For your Internet strategy to be successful, your practice website must be listed in highly prominent positions on the search results pages of Google, Yahoo, and MSN.

-The keywords or phrases consumers use to search for elective health care information fall into two broad categories.
-The first category consists of root or base search terms, such as "LASIK" or "laser eye surgery."
+The keywords or phrases consumers use to search for elective health care information fall into two broad categories:

+- 1. The first category consists of root or base search terms, such as "breast implants" or "tummy tuck." - 2.
 The second category consists of key phrases that are used to find local surgeons to perform a procedure.
-These local or specific searches include the name of the procedure plus a location, as in "LASIK Los Angeles" or "LASIK NYC."
+These local or specific searches include the name of the procedure plus a location, as in "breast augmentation Los Angeles" or "tummy tuck Chicago."

 A common misconception is that consumers primarily search using local search terms.
 This could not be further from the truth.
-In reality, base search terms make up about 80% of the consumer searches related to a refractive surgery procedure, while the local or specific searches encompass only about 20%.
-This is why a search term like "LASIK" typically has 60,000 searches a month, whereas a local search term, even one related to a large market such as "LASIK Chicago," has only about 1,500 searches per month.
+In reality, base search terms make up about 80% of the consumer searches related to a plastic surgery procedure, while the local or specific searches encompass only about 20%.
+This is why a search term like "plastic surgery" typically has 200,000 searches a month, whereas a local search term, even one related to a large market such as "plastic surgery Chicago," has only about 3,000 searches per month.

 This search pattern is reminiscent of the research methods of consumers making other important buying decisions.
 If a consumer is thinking about buying a new Mercedes, the first thing he or she searches for is not a local Mercedes dealership.
-The first area of research relates to whether this type of car is best suited for him or her, including information about the various models of Mercedes, the features and benefits of each model and how these models differ from the competition.
-Only after the consumer has narrowed the decision down to one or two models does he or she actively look for a local dealership.

-How Do
+How Do Consumers

-Consumers Search?
+Search